 Visit Pablo Escobar’s Sunken Plane

-Please note if you wish to see the swimming pigs, swim with Nurse Sharks AND visit Pablo Escobar’s plane on the one excursion, you should book your trip with Staniel Cay Adventures (this trip also includes a stop off at the famous Thunderball Grotto from the James Bond film).
+NOTE: If you wish to see the swimming pigs, swim with Nurse Sharks AND visit Pablo Escobar’s plane in the one excursion, you should book your trip with Staniel Cay Adventures.
+This trip also includes a stop off at the famous Thunderball Grotto from the James Bond film

 Jolly Hall Beach

 Jolly Hall is a small but impressive beach located just over 2km from the capital of Georgetown.

 This was the first beach I visited on my trip to Great Exuma Island and I couldn’t believe my eyes when I realised I had the place all to myself!

 So if you are after a slice of paradise that you don’t have to share with anyone else, then I would highly recommend a trip to Jolly Hall.

 There are no beach bars directly on the beach, but if you do find yourself feeling hungry or thirsty (or in need of the loo) then you can visit Hideaways at Palm Bay which is only a 5-7 minute walk away.